MenuSkip to content

-Scribes will wander the labyrinth of artistic treasures the Henry Art Gallery and the Jacob Lawrence Gallery have to offer.
+Scribes will wander the labyrinth of artistic treasures the Henry Art Gallery has to offer.
 Together with Greg and Samar, Scribes will engage dynamically with a wide range of creative writing and participate in quality programming that includes arts-driven filed trips, experimental forms, collaborative pieces.
 Whether your bag is creating poetry, comics, maps, characters, or short prose, you’ll find something to connect with and something new to try in this multi-genre exploration of words and pictures.
 The session will culminate in a community reading where Scribes will have the opportunity to share their work, and all will contribute to a handmade anthology zine collecting selected work.
 All skill levels welcome.

 Location: Henry Art Gallery/Jacob Lawrence Gallery

 Term: Scribes 2019

 Days of the Week: Monday, Tuesday, Wednesday, Thursday, Friday

 Maximum Class Size: 20